ual-cci/MSc-Coding-1/session8.md

 https://mimicproject.com/code/19644e9b-37e3-20de-6c9a-4bc3a5b47fd2

+Consider how this affects the lighting - you might need to move the light.
+You might also need more lights.
+Can you do this?

+Then, finally ....

-b) Try to combine the ground plane with a second mesh object.
-Use the earlier MIMIC document as a guide.
+c) Try to combine the ground plane with a second mesh object.
+If you can do this, congratulations you can more or less do anything...